Lemoncode/master-frontend-lemoncode/05-testing/01-react/04-ci/README.md

 ```

+> Notice that tests are running only once since github actions has enable the process.env.CI variable.

 # About Basefactor + Lemoncode

 We are an innovating team of Javascript experts, passionate about turning your ideas into robust products.